13 million people live below the poverty line in the UK.

 In 2012-13 foodbanks fed 346,992 people nationwide.
 Of those helped, 126,889 were children.
 Rising costs of food and fuel combined with static income, high unemployment and changes to benefits are causing more and more people to come to foodbanks for help.

 The Trussell Trust partners with churches and communities to open new foodbanks nationwide.
-With over 325 foodbanks currently launched, our goal is for every town to have one.
+With almost 400 foodbanks currently launched, our goal is for every town to have one.

 Download UK foodbank report on how foodbanks work, foodbank growth and who we help